Albin05/Fitmeals/README.md

 We have deployed the website on Netlify.

-Functionalities such as add to cart, checkout page, login & signup are added.

 We have added advanced css animations on the homepage to make the UI more attractive.